Small acts of difference generate solidarity

 The text is a part of an ongoing series which aims to introduce the ten artists who will participate in the upcoming festival of performance art We Are All Emotional.
-The event will take place from 3 to 4 December 2021 at Divadlo X10 in Prague.
-[Please note that the festival has been canceled and rescheduled to 2022]
+The event will take place from 6 to 7 December 2022 at Divadlo X10 in Prague.

 The Hors Pistes Festival at the Centre Pompidou is developed under the direction of Géraldine Gomez.
 For the 2018 edition, Gomez collaborated with philosopher and dramaturge Camille Louis.
 Catherine Sicot was invited to include Canadian and Cuban participants.